Skip to content

 403 Forbidden

-SlashDB returns 403 Forbidden whenever authenticated user doesn't have sufficient privileges to the requested resource.
-This may occur on several levels:
+SlashDB returns a 403 status code whenever an authenticated user doesn't have sufficient privileges to the requested resource.
+This may occur in several contexts:

-For example when special account public is removed then any request to SlashDB must be authenticated.
-Unauthenticated user can't even see list of APIs.
+For example, if the special account public is removed or disabled, then any request to SlashDB must be authenticated.
+An unauthenticated user can't even see a list of databases.

 curl -i "http://localhost/db.json"